DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \section{The DAppSCAN-Source Dataset}

-The previous section highlighted the need of a dataset with: 1) a reasonable number of weakness cases, and 2) timely contracts from real DApp projects rather than toy contracts with old Solidity versions.
+The previous section highlighted the need for a dataset with: (1) a reasonable number of weakness cases, and (2) timely contracts from real-world DApp projects rather than toy contracts with old Solidity versions.
 In this section, we present the methodology employed to construct such a dataset.